FirelyTeam/firely-docs/fhirnetapi/client.rst

 interactions you can perform with it.
 We will then give some examples of history and search interactions, and explain how to perform operations and transactions.
-There's also a section on helper methods for resource identities, and we end the chapter with other miscellaneous helpers in the ``Hl7.Fhir.Rest`` namespace.
+There's also a section on helper methods for resource identities, and we end the chapter with other miscellaneous methods and helpers in the ``Hl7.Fhir.Rest`` namespace.

 .. toctree::
    :maxdepth: 3